AkshayaM-26/car-booking-system/README.md

 # Sri Sai Cars – Car Booking System (MERN Stack)

 This project, **Sri Sai Cars**, is a full-stack Car Booking Web Application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The application allows users to browse cars, manage wishlist and cart, and book cars through a simple and user-friendly interface.
+The application allows users to browse cars, manage wishlist, cart and book cars through a simple and user-friendly interface.
-It also includes an admin panel to manage bookings, cars, and user activities.
+It also includes an admin panel to manage bookings, cars and user activities.

 ---